Author guidelines

 General information

-• Ethnoscripts is an open-access online medium.
-In order to publish your contribution, we need your written consent, for this you will receive an e-mail about a “contractual agreement”, which you will please have to return to the specified e-mail address according to the instructions.
+- Ethnoscripts is an open-access online medium.
+In order to publish your contribution, we need your written consent.
+You will receive an e-mail with a “contract for authorship”, which you please fill out and return according to the instructions.

-• All published articles in this journal are distributed under the Creative Commons Attribution - Share Alike 4.0 International The authors accept a potential publication under the CC BY-SA 4.0 license when submitting their article.
+- All published articles in this journal are distributed under the Creative Commons Attribution - Share Alike 4.0 International.
+The authors accept a potential publication under the CC BY-SA 4.0 license when submitting their articles.

-• It is the responsibility of the author(s) to obtain all necessary copyright permissions for the use of third party materials in their publications.
+- It is the responsibility of the author(s) to obtain all necessary copyright permissions for the use of third party materials (such as images, graphics, etc.) in their publications.

-• When using images, graphics, etc., a caption with an explicit reference to the author (e.g. naming one‘s own person, third party, Creative Commons license, etc.) is required.
+- When using images, graphics, etc., captions are required that explicitly refer to the authorship (e.g. naming oneself, a third party, Creative Commons license, etc.).

 Guidelines for the text

-• Length of contributions for the focus topic: a maximum of 8000 words.
+- Length of contributions for the Special Issue: a maximum of 8000 words.

-• Please use the Harvard Citation Style for references in the text and use the characters and spaces according to the following example.
+- Please use the Harvard Citation Style for references in the text and use the characters and spaces according to the following examples.

 Example: (Malkki 1995: 32-35)